 Born and raised in San Francisco, David Woo ‘17 saw the effects of both booms first hand — and couldn’t stand on the sidelines anymore.
-He enrolled at USF in the MA in Urban Affairs program (now the MA in Urban and Public Affairs, known as UPA), leading to an internship during his time in the program at SOMCAN, and then direct hire as the Community Development Coordinator.
+He enrolled at USF in the MA in Urban Affairs program (now the MA in Urban & Public Affairs, known as UPA), leading to an internship during his time in the program at SOMCAN, and then direct hire as the Community Development Coordinator.

 Let’s start with your work at SOMCAN.

 My role as the Community Development Coordinator is to work with community members to continually define SOMCAN’s community planning goals and objectives, and push those goals forward.
 This includes holding community workshops, advocating for legislation and policy at City Hall, and supporting SOMCAN’s land use campaigns around housing, open space, pedestrian safety, transportation, and employment.
 Every day is an opportunity to organize with and strengthen community power.

 Every day is an opportunity to organize and strengthen community power."